motm-therapy/website/docs/services.md

 ---
-description: This page provides info about services offered and client eligibility for Matters of the Mind Therapy, LLC.
+description: This page provides info about services offered and client eligibility for Matters of the Mind Therapy, PLLC.
 ---

 # Services